anmarjarjees/arduino-code/README.md

 ![Pushbutton Terminal Connection](https://github.com/anmarjarjees/arduino-code/blob/master/images/pushbutton-terminal-connection.jpg)

 ### VCC and GND
-VCC Abbreviation of "Voltage Common Collector" is an electronics designation that refers to voltage from a power supply  (input) of a device (To supply voltage for an integrated circuit).
-GND Abbreviation of "Ground" is the the reference point against which the VCC is compared.
-It can be positive or negative compared to GND.
-When the VCC is at zero colts, it is called the ground.<br>
+- **VCC (short for Voltage Common Collector)** is an electronics designation that refers to the power supply voltage (input) of a device, typically used to power an integrated circuit (IC).
+- **GND (short for Ground)** is the reference point against which VCC is measured.
+It serves as the common return path for electric current and can be either positive or negative compared to VCC.
+When VCC is at zero volts, it is considered to be at ground potential.
+Here are other common voltage designations in electronics:
-- Vcc => refers to the "Power Supply" voltage
+- Vcc => Power Supply" voltage
-- Vee => refers to the "Emitter" voltage
+- Vee => "Emitter" voltage
-- Vss => refers to the "Source" voltage
+- Vss => Source" voltage
-- Vdd => refers to the "Drain" voltage
+- Vdd => Drain" voltage

 ### Implementing/Adding a switch/pushbutton on Arduino
-To plug/use a switch/pushbutton in an Arduino circuit, we use two methods:
+To connect a switch or pushbutton in an Arduino circuit, we can use two methods:
-- Pullup Resistor Circuit [used with Active Low]
+- Pullup Resistor Circuit [used with Active Low] => Used with Active Low switches
-- Pulldown Resistor Circuit [used with Active High]
+- Pulldown Resistor Circuit [used with Active High] => Used with Active High switches

-When push buttons are used in a circuit, we refer to them as:
-- Active High switch/pushbutton
-- Active Low switch/pushbutton
+**Understanding Active High & Active Low Pushbuttons:**
+- Active High => The circuit is off when the button is not pressed and on when pressed.
+- Active Low => The circuit is on when the button is not pressed and off when pressed.

 #### Pullup Circuit OR Active Low Circuit
 The arrangement for an active low pushbutton: